aruba/central-python-workflows/msp-onboarding/README.md

 A run walks through:

 1. **Sign in** — live credentials, or demo mode
-2. **Choose a journey** — onboard new tenants, or add devices to existing tenants
+2. **Choose a journey** — onboard new tenants, add devices to inventory, or add devices to existing tenants
 3. **Setup, Devices, Review** — pick tenants and services, map every device to a tenant and subscription key, then review the read-only preflight
 4. **Confirm once** — the job starts, and the Review screen switches to live per-device and per-tenant results
 5. **Stop safely if needed** — the in-flight batch finishes, the rest is skipped, nothing is rolled back